-NOTE: If the cell has just been used, the components of the cell could be very hot.
-As a safe-operating practice, use the tweezers whenever handling the cell cover or silver lid.
+If the cell has just been used, the bell jar and the components of the cell could be very hot.
+As a safe-operating practice, always use the tweezers to handle the cell cover or silver lid.

-With the DSC Cell installed on the DSC 2920, load the sample pan into the cell as follows:
+With the DSC Cell installed on the DSC 2920 CE, load the sample pan into the cell as follows:

 - 1. Remove the bell jar, cell cover, and silver lid from the cell. - 2.
 Carefully place the sample pan(s) and reference inside the cell. - a.
-Single Sample Cell: Place the sample pan on the front raised platform and the reference pan on the rear platform.
+Single Sample Cell: Place the sample pan on the front, raised platform and the reference pan on the rear platform.
 Centering the pans within the grid will ensure that they are centered on the platforms (see Figure 3.5).